fyne-io/developer.fyne.io/api/v1.4/theme/index.md

 ```go
 func FocusColor() color.Color
 ```
-FocusColor returns the color used to highlight a focussed widget
+FocusColor returns the color used to highlight a focused widget

 #### func  FolderIcon